odk-x/app-designer/README.md

 7) Click Next, and then Finish.
 8) Select this newly-created **cmd.exe** shortcut and right-click.
 9) Select *Properties*.
-10) Click on the *Start* intext box, delete its contents, and paste the path to this folder.
+10) Click on the *Start* in text box, delete its contents, and paste the path to this folder.
 11) Click *OK* to accept the change.
 12) Double-click the **cmd.exe** shortcut to open a **cmd** window.
 13) Confirm that it opens in the intended directory (you should see the full path to that directory displayed to the left of the blinking cursor).